LaoArchAngel/fsw-wiki/automated_releases.markdown

 ### Jenkins Release Flow Pipeline

-Where a particular build is in its release path can be tracked and viewed using the [Delivery Pipeline Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Delivery+Pipeline+Plugin).
+Where a particular build is in its release path can be tracked and viewed using the [Delivery Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Delivery+Pipeline+Plugin).
 ![Example Delivery Pipeline](https://wiki.jenkins-ci.org/download/attachments/69764097/screenshot2.png?version=1&modificationDate=1400172472000)

-### TODO: The rest of this document
+#### Pipeline Steps

+1. Development
+  * Used to deploy snapshot packages and applications for staging
+* Stage
+  * Used to deploy release branches to staging environments and pre-release packages
+* Release
+  * Used to deploy packages to their production environments